Tableau Tips: Dynamic formatting of values

 Step 4: Creating Value - B

-This field consist of values greater than or equal to a billion and will be formatted with the suffix B, Our assumption is, the highest value in our hypothetical data we can have is in the ranges of billions.
+This field consist of values greater than or equal to a billion and will be formatted with the suffix B, Our assumption is, the highest value in our hypothetical data we can have is in the range of billions.
 However the same technique can be extended to format higher numbers.

 Format Step 4; This can be executed by following the guide on Format Step 2 above, Note to use 'Billions (B)' under 'Display Units'.